ezeanic/agenda-smartstar/docs/README.md

 # Classes

-The Reach UI class relationships are described by the following UML Diagram.
+The ReactJS UI class relationships are described by the following UML Diagram.

 ![UML Class Diagram](./App.tsx.UML.png)